emissary-ingress/emissary/docs/topics/using/rate-limits/rate-limits.md

 algorithm correctly.
 The thing to reference is `vendor-ratelimit/src/config/config_impl.go:rateLimitConfigImpl.GetLimit()` and/or `lib/rltypes/rls.go:Config.Add()` -->

+ - `name`: The symbolic name for this ratelimit.
+Used to set dynamic metadata that can be referenced in the Envoy access log.

  - `pattern`: Each limit has a *pattern* that matches against a label group on a request to decide if that limit should apply to that